KyrieABC/AgenticAICourseWork/RAGsTutorial/RAG.md

 **situation where the system fetches too many document chunks—or chunks that are too long—and "stuffs" them into the LLM's prompt**
 ### Why it occurs?
 1. High $k$ Values:
-  -If $k$ is set too high (e.g., $k=20$), the system might retrieve 3 relevant chunks and 17 "distractors" that happen to share similar keywords but are irrelevant to the user's specific question.
+  - If $k$ is set too high (e.g., $k=20$), the system might retrieve 3 relevant chunks and 17 "distractors" that happen to share similar keywords but are irrelevant to the user's specific question.
 *In the retrieval step, the system asks for the "top $k$" most similar documents.*
 2. Large or Inefficient Chunking
 3. 3.
 Vague or Broad Queries